List of Jujutsu Kaisen characters: Ryu Ishigori

 Ryu Ishigori (石流 龍, Ishigōri Ryū) is a reincarnated Edo-era sorcerer participating in the Culling Games.
-As one of Sendai Colony's four dominant players, he possesses the highest recorded cursed energy output.
+As one of Sendai Colony's four dominant players, he possesses the highest recorded Cursed Energy output.
 His Cursed Energy Discharge (呪力の放出, Juryoku no Hōshutsu) technique fires concentrated blasts through his pompadour, with his Granite Blast (グラニテブラスト, Guranite Burasuto) capable of leveling city blocks.
 After losing to Yuta Okkotsu, he briefly allies with modern sorcerers before being instantly killed by Sukuna during the latter's rampage in Megumi Fushiguro's body.

 Takako Uro

 Takako Uro (鳥鷺 亨子, Uro Takako) is an ancient sorcerer that Kenjaku reincarnated as a player for the Culling Game.
 Takako, Ishigouri, Dhruv and Kurourushi were the most powerful players within the Sendai colony, creating a deadlock between the four.
 In her first life, Takako Uro was the captain of the Sun, Moon, and Stars Squad, a group of assassins affiliated with the Fujiwara clan.
-She has the Cursed Technique that allows her to manipulate the sky.
+She has a Cursed Technique that allows her to manipulate the sky.
 Her signature attack is Thin Ice Breaker (宇守羅彈, Usurabi), where she applies her technique offensively by hitting the surface of the sky, not her opponent directly.
 She hits the surface layer of the sky and shatters it like thin ice, striking her opponent with that effect.
 She also has a Domain Expansion.
 After her defeat at Yuta's hands, she decides to help the modern sorcerers.

 Charles Bernard

 Charles Bernard (シャルル・ベルナール, Sharuru Berunāru) is a modern sorcerer and the first opponent Hakari Kinji encounters in Tokyo Colony No.2, to whom he eventually loses and is recruited by.
-He is an 'otaku' of French descent who aspires to be a successful mangaka in Japan but could not handle the criticisms of his work.
-His cursed technique summons a cursed tool called G Warstaff (G 戦杖, Jī Senjō), a long pen-shaped spear.
+He is an otaku of French descent who aspires to be a successful manga artist in Japan but could not handle the criticisms of his work.
+His Cursed Technique summons a cursed tool called G Warstaff (G 戦杖, Jī Senjō), a long pen-shaped spear.
 By drawing his opponent's blood into the pen's tip, Charles can fulfill the condition for "ink".
 After which, Charles can use the ink to mark his opponents with a manga panel.
 This panel sees into the future from the present, allowing Charles to peer into his target's next action, starting with just one second.
 As G Warstaff draws more blood and fills with ink, Charles is able to see further into the future.